MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-features.md

 1. Enable monitoring for the Event Monitoring for Dell APEX Cloud Platform for Microsoft Azure feature.
 For instructions, see [Enable monitoring for a feature](#enable-monitoring-for-a-feature).

-1. Select the **Event Monitoring for Dell APEX Cloud Platform for Microsoft Azure** feature name from the **Overview** tab to open the workbook.
+1. Select the **Event Monitoring for Dell APEX Cloud Platform for Microsoft Azure** feature from the **Overview** tab to open the workbook.

     :::image type="content" source="media/monitor-features/select-dell-workbook.png" alt-text="Screenshot of the Overview tab listing the Dell workbook." lightbox="media/monitor-features/select-dell-workbook.png":::